 10) Inundation by seiche, tsunami, or mudflow?

 No Impact.
-Tsunamis are large ocean waves generated by sudden water displacement caused by a submarine earthquake, landslide, or volcanic eruption.
 A review of the County of Los Angeles Flood and Inundation Hazards Map indicates that the Project site is not within the mapped tsunami inundation boundaries.
 No impact would occur.

 J. LAND USE AND PLANNING